 This investment may be significantly reduced (to as little as $500) if you opt to affiliate as an independent travel agent with a host agency.
 That said, the exact investment varies and is largely based on the affiliate fee structure and terms of your host agency.

 While not all host agencies charge an affiliate fee, most legitimate host agencies do and often times, you can earn a higher commission percentage by paying an affiliation fee.

 Exactly how much can you earn?

-That is the subject of our next blog post, How Much Can Travel Agents Earn?
+That is the subject of our next blog post, How Much Do Travel Agents Earn?

-Note: The details shared herein are strictly opinion and do not constitute as legal advice.
-Rollinglobe recommends you consult your lawyer regarding all legal matters when starting a travel agency or becoming an independent travel agent.
+Disclaimer: The details shared herein are strictly opinion and are not intended as legal advice.
+Consult your lawyer regarding all legal matters when starting a travel agency or becoming an independent travel agent.